AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Fashion trend forecasting is the process of predicting possible future fashion trends.
 Traditionally, fashion trend forecasters combine their fashion knowledge, intuition, and historical data to predict possible fashion trends.
 However, measuring the accuracy of trend forecasts is difficult, and you can not know how accurate they are.

-In the current digital era, AI is used to accurately predict fashion trends using different types of data.
-Trend prediction can also be used to reduce wastage in the fashion and clothing sector by designing clothes people would actually want to wear.
-More accurate predictions can lead to leaner production and distribution cycles and less waste.
+In the current digital era, AI is used to predict fashion trends using different types of data accurately.
+Trend prediction can also be used to reduce wastage in the fashion and clothing sector by designing clothes that people would actually want to wear.
+More accurate predictions can lead to leaner production and distribution cycles, resulting in less waste.

 Real-life example: